thrackle-io/rules-engine/docs/userGuides/deployment/DEPLOY-PRICING.md

 # Pricing Module Configuration

-Once your pricing modules have been deployed, it is time to set their addresses in you appManager handler:
+Once your pricing modules have been deployed, it is time to set their addresses in you appManager handler.
+The appManager handler needs both variables set to work:

-Through a ruleAdmin private key (see [admin roles](./ADMIN-CONFIG.md)), do:
+Signing with a ruleAdmin private key (see [admin roles](./ADMIN-CONFIG.md)), do:
 - For ERC20 pricer:
     ```
     cast send $APP_MANAGER_HANDLER "setERC20PricingAddress(address)()" $APPLICATION_ERC20_PRICER --private-key $RULE_ADMIN_KEY --rpc-url $ETH_RPC_URL